Net Worth

 Summary

-Kroy Biermann earned over $14 million during his NFL career and over $2 million from reality TV, but due to a series of poor financial decisions, his net worth is nowhere near what it should be.
+Kroy Biermann earned over $14 million during his NFL career and over $2 million from reality TV, but due to a series of poor financial decisions, his net worth is significantly lower than it should be.

 ---|---|